 The Thuringian State Government has decided that in 5% of the state’s forest areas natural processes should take place without any direct human interference.
 Thereby Thuringia implements important aspects of the National and the Thuringian Strategy for Biodiversity.
 But how wild is the Thuringian wilderness?
 The filmmaker and ecologist David Cebulla visits various 5% forests in order to find and to film some of Germany’s rarest animal and plant species.
 With this documentary he is drawing an examplary picture of Thuringia’s forest wilderness during the vegetation period of one year.
 It is an inventory of nature in these forest areas.

 Ten sellected 5% forest areas will be recorded for scientific and cinematic purposes.
 The scientific work is focused on game species in these areas.
 This applied nature conservation research is the foundation for the professionell film footage.
 The special aspiration in this project is to show only free living animals in their natural habitats.
 Visually the (web) documentary/ reportage is defined by a cinematic style.
 Central elements are complex timelapses, dynamic gimbal, slider and drone footage, as well as astonishing macros.
 The visual style is suplemented with other elements known from vlogs and web videos.

 The Sponsors and Supporters

-We are conducting this joint project in the course of 2020 with the Jena segment of the NGO NABU (Nature and Biodiversity Conservation Union).
-The film premiere is sceduled for 2021.
-All ecological research and the film project “Thuringia’s Forest Wilderness” is possible thanks to the following sponsors:
+We conducted this joint project in the course of 2020 with the Jena segment of the NGO NABU (Nature and Biodiversity Conservation Union).
+The film premiere is sceduled for early 2022.
+All ecological research and the film project “Thuringia’s Forest Wilderness” was possible thanks to the following sponsors:

-Furthermore, the project “Thuringia’s Forest Wilderness” is suported by these NGOs:
+Furthermore, the project “Thuringia’s Forest Wilderness” was suported by these NGOs: